Dragons are an ancient symbol found in mythologies in cultures from all over the world.

 They commonly live at the bottom of the sea.
 The fish do his bidding, the turtle is his messenger.
 And as such, they often appear in artwork together.
 Because dragons can live in both water and air they are considered to be protection from fire, which is why the firemen of edo chose the dragon as their tattoo regularly, to emanate that protection from fire on their bodies.

-Below are some great examples of dragon tattoos done by our Japanese specialists at Authentink Tattoo Studio
+Below are some great examples of dragon tattoos done by our Japanese tattoo artists at Authentink Tattoo Studio